davideastmond/csharpdelegateexample/README.md

 ### 6 a.
 In preparing for the segue obtain a reference to the destination view controller, and using its delegate property (from step 5), subscribe to the event you created in step 3.
 An event handler will be created as normal.

 ### 6 b.
-In the subscribed event method, here is where you can get the information that is delievered when the event is triggered.
+In the subscribed event method, here is where you can get the information that is delivered when the event is triggered.
 Example (In VC-1):
 ```
 public override void PrepareForSegue(UIStoryboardSegue segue, NSObject sender)